-A long time ago, on a website far, far, away, a group of financial planners and rogue insurance agents decided to form a clever-sounding movement called, “The Whole Life Insurance Rebellion”
+A long time ago, on a website far, far, away, a group of financial planners and rebel insurance agents decided to form a clever-sounding movement called, “The Whole Life Insurance Rebellion”

 The Rebel Leader of the movement has stated his mission is to “educate” (AKA expose) whole life insurance as an expensive and mostly crappy financial product.